johnmunoz777/LMFR_MSDS_Practicum2/README.md

 After the User creates their images the next step is to build the model:

 1. **Organize the images**
-   All photos from `face_dataset/person_<name>` are automatically split into training, validation, and test sets.
+   All photos from `face_dataset/person_<name>` are automatically split into training, validation, and test sets using the Haar Cascade classifier and set to Yolo format.

 2. **Update the configuration**
    The system rewrites `new_data.yaml` to point at those three folders, sets the total number of members (classes), and lists their names.